pangsc/Egitstation/readme.txt

-git is a versino control system git is free software
+git is a distributed versino control system git is free software